-- 3. Judgmentally select AOP permits issued during the engagement period and trace amounts to receipts and to the general ledger. - Results: We selected all four AOP permits issued during the periods ended June 30, 2022 and 2021.
-The Agency billed \$119,056 and \$131,510, respectively.
+- 3. Judgmentally select AOP permits issued during the engagement period and trace amounts to receipts and to the general ledger. - Results: We selected all four AOP permits issued during the period ended June 30, 2023 and all three AOP permits issued during the period ended June 30, 2024.
+The Agency billed \$71,093 and \$101,376, respectively.
 We traced the billings to receipts and the general ledger.
 No exceptions were found as a result of applying this procedure. - 4.
-Inspect a judgmental selection of AOP permit accounts receivables for each fiscal year and determine whether late fees were assessed and collection measures initiated in accordance with Authority policies and procedures. - Results: The Agency did not have accounts receivable balances at fiscal years-ending June 30, 2022 and 2021.
+Inspect a judgmental selection of AOP permit accounts receivables for each fiscal year and determine whether late fees were assessed and collection measures initiated in accordance with Authority policies and procedures. - Results: The Agency did not have an accounts receivable balance at fiscal year ended June 30, 2023.
+The Agency had one accounts receivable with a balance of \$2,915 at fiscal year ended June 30, 2024.
+The Agency did not follow its policy by assessing late fees and initiating collection measures.